 Treasurer’s Report

-David Lamb updfated the Board on the status of the budget – which was reported to be in good standing.
+David Lamb updated the Board on the status of the budget – which was reported to be in good standing.
 He mentioned the issue of aging of outstanding invoices from a list of several members.
 John Heltzel stated that he would assist David by sending email letters to all outstanding dues payers for immediate payment or to let him know if there were any issues/questions that he can address.

-David gave Cheryl Macias the outstanding invoice for Boy Scouts of America, which Cheryl will take to her next BSA meeting to be paid.
+David gave Cheryl Macias the outstanding invoice for Boy Scouts of America (related to ex-member Raymond Pozlusky’s Club dues delinquency), which Cheryl will take to her next BSA meeting to be paid.

 Secretary’s Report and Review of Previous Minutes